Gokurakugai

-(極楽街, Gokurakugai) is a Japanese manga series written and illustrated by Yuto Sano.
+(Gokurakugai) is a Japanese manga series written and illustrated by Yuto Sano.
 It has been serialized in Shueisha's shōnen manga magazine Jump Square since July 2022.
-Its chapters have been collected in five tankōbon volumes as of May 2025.
+Its chapters have been collected in six tankōbon volumes as of February 2026.

 Premise

 Tao Saotome and Alma operate the Gokurakugai Troubleshooter Agency, a problem-solving service in Gokurakugai, a working-class district inhabited by humans and beastmen.
 Tao is a tall woman with long braided hair, while Alma is a red-haired, fanged half-human youth.
 Their cases range from locating missing persons to retrieving sensitive materials for clients.
 However, the district faces rising unrest as disappearances multiply and mutilated animal corpses appear.
-During an investigation, they encounter Disaster Beasts (禍, Maga)—monstrous entities that came from dead humans and animals.
+During an investigation, they encounter Disaster Beasts (禍, maga)—monstrous entities that come from dead humans and animals.
 Their work gradually exposes the city's hidden darkness.